-Because of the rising numbers of nursing home abuse claims, many families have resorted to alternative methods of taking care of their aging relatives.
+Because of the rising numbers of nursing home abuse claims, as explained in the website of Hach & Rose, LLP, many families have resorted to alternative methods of taking care of their aging relatives.
 Aside from elder day cares and respite houses, another option is having home renovations.
 With proper planning and execution, home renovations can help the older occupants perform regular daily activities with ease and comfort on their own or with very little assistance.

 Home renovations make way for spare modifications specifically designed for the older resident on order for them to live safely, independently, and effortlessly even with their physical disadvantages.
 The first step for the necessary home renovations is to assess the home in order to determine what changes are needed.
 There are generally three things that should be considered when making home renovations for better elderly care: accessibility, safety, and adaptability.